faanross/faanross.github.io/content/posts/course01.md

 `NOTE: A few moments after logging in and answer Ubuntu's questions you'll be asked whether you want to upgrade.
 IMPORTANT: Do not do so, decline the offer.`

-{{< figure src="/img/image029.png" title="" class="custom-figure-3" >}}
+{{< figure src="/img/image029.png" title="" class="custom-figure-2" >}}

 OK, that's it for the installation, now let's install the two programs we'll use in this course.
-Note I'm also going to install ***RITA*** here, we won't use it in this course but indeed in the next course.
-So feel free to skip this, or just get it done with now so that in the next course everything is gtg.
+Note I'm also going to install ***RITA*** here, we won't use it in this course but indeed in the next one.
+So feel free to skip this, or just get it done with now so that next time everything is gtg.

 # 1.7.2.
 Install Software
 # 1.7.2.1.
 Volatility3